 - Club Soda is also essential to keeping the waffles nice and fluffy.

 - Cooking for a crowd?
-Place cooked waffles in a single layer on a baking sheet inside a 200 degree oven.
+Place cooked waffles in a single layer on a baking sheet inside a 200-degree oven.
 They stay warm and even crisp up a little more!

 - Freeze these by laying leftover waffles on a cookie sheet and placing in the freezer.
 Once frozen, stack waffles between sheets of waxed paper, place in a freezer bag and return to freezer.
-To reheat pop in the toaster for a few minutes or place in preheated oven at 325 degrees for five minutes!
+To reheat pop in the toaster for a few minutes or place in a preheated oven at 325 degrees for five minutes!

 Plan your weekend breakfast now!
 It better include these delicious homemade waffles!

 WATCH THE STEP BY STEP VIDEO FOR THIS HOMEMADE WAFFLE RECIPE BELOW: